lblake/react-api-users/README.md

 1: Display a user CSS cards in the homepage for each user, with their details<br>
 2: Create a search bar at the top of the page, where you can search for users based on their names, and every time you type something, the the displayed users are filtered based on what you typed you have typed. <br>
 3: Only display users name and email on the CSS cards on the homepage.
 Clicking on a CSS card you should be redirected to a new page where you will display all the information for a user
+4: Add pagination to display x number of users per page.
+Search filtering should still work on each page

 # Installation